SatoryKono/ChEMBL_data_acquisition/docs/USAGE_EN.md

 ### Staged pipeline flow

-All entity pipelines share a unified staging flow:
+All entity pipelines share a unified staging flow, although the dedicated raw snapshot currently exists only for the target
+pipeline:

 ```mermaid
 flowchart LR
   Fetch --> Raw["Raw CSV / Parquet"] --> Cleanup["Cleanup IDs"] --> Normalize --> Validate --> Final["Final export"]
 ```

-`--raw-out` (with optional `--raw-format parquet`) captures the untouched payload, `--id-cols` keeps composite identifiers in that snapshot, and `--final-out`/`--out` writes the cleaned table after normalisation and validation.
-If `--raw-out` is omitted the raw dump stage is skipped for backward compatibility.
+When running the target pipeline, `--raw-out` (with optional `--raw-format parquet`) captures the untouched payload, `--id-cols` keeps composite identifiers in that snapshot, and `--final-out`/`--out` writes the cleaned table after normalisation and validation.
+Pipelines without raw support currently skip the stage entirely; the existing flags remain reserved for future adapters.

 During cleanup placeholder identifiers (for example `CHEMBL_PENDING`) are preserved in the raw snapshot and counted in the metadata under `error_placeholder_counts` while being removed from the final export.